Killer Croc: Powers and abilities

 Killer Croc's backstory explains that he was born with a condition resembling epidermolytic hyperkeratosis, a disfiguring skin disorder.
 However, it is actually a form of regressive atavism, meaning that he has inherited traits of ancestral species of the human race, such as reptiles.
 This condition has been augmented by the presence of a metagene.
-Consequently, he has several extraordinary physical abilities relating to his endurance, speed, and strength, making him able to lift up to two tons.
+Consequently, he has several extraordinary physical abilities relating to his endurance, speed, and strength.

-His skin is hardened to the degree that it is nearly impenetrable to ordinary forms of abrasion, including high caliber weapons fired from a distance.
+His skin is hardened to the degree that it is nearly impenetrable to ordinary forms of abrasion or penetration, including high caliber weapons fired from a distance.
 He also possesses an extraordinary amount of super-strength; for example, he was able to tear a bank vault door off of its hinges with minimal effort.
 He has demonstrated regenerative powers, allowing him to heal and restore lost limbs and teeth.
 He possesses superhuman reflexes and speed, especially while he is moving underwater.
 He can also see through his crocodile eyelids.
 Killer Croc also has an enhanced sense of smell.
 Once he has become familiar with a person's scent, he can track them from miles away.
-As his appearance and personality has grown more and more bestial, his misanthropy has increased dramatically.
+As his appearance and personality have become more bestial, his misanthropy has increased dramatically.
 He is jealous and hateful of "normal" people and often lashes out violently without provocation.
 As a result of these feelings of jealousy, Croc will often entertain himself by grabbing hold of small, pointy objects as a source of comfort.

 Croc's main weakness is consistently portrayed in most adaptations, aside from The Batman series, as being his low intellect.
 He typically resorts to brute force to solve most problems, allowing Batman to outmaneuver him in combat by thinking his way through the problems he faces in defeating the powerful Croc.
 Batman regularly describes his foe as an animal rather than a man.
 He acts almost solely on instinct and hardly ever takes the time to plan or rationalize his actions.
-This is a departure from his initial portrayal, where he was shown to be a ruthless and intelligent criminal who was able to plot his ascent from henchman to The Squid to perhaps the most powerful force in Gotham organized crime before being defeated by the Batman.
+This is a departure from his initial portrayal, where he was shown to be a ruthless and intelligent criminal who was able to plot his ascent from henchman to The Squid to perhaps the most powerful force in Gotham organized crime before being defeated by Batman.